stefan-loewe/WinBinder/README.md

 What is needed to start building WinBinder applications?
 ========================================================

-You will need PHP 5.3/5.4/5.5. plus the WinBinder extension matching your PHP version.
+You will need PHP 5.5. (or 5.4) plus the WinBinder extension matching your PHP version.

 How to get the WinBinder extension?
 ===================================